Predicting The Future Ain’t Easy

 Increased use of Artificial Intelligence (AI) and Machine Learning

 Ok, not really going out on much of a limb with this first one.
-Things in this realm are going to progress so quickly that ChatGPT will soon become the rotary phone of the AI world.
+Things in this realm are going to progress so quickly that ChatGPT will soon become the rotary phone of the generative AI world.
 Here’s a few ways AI and machine learning may impact the world of content marketing in the future:

 Enhanced (Hyper) Personalization